ramakotiabhi/bedrock-bug-reporting-agent/README.md

 To fulfill all grading criteria, include the following visual evidence and terminal transcripts in your final submission document:

 ### 1. Bug Report Multi-Turn Chat Transcript & Tool Execution
+Bug Report Path & DynamoDB Storage: from  terminal logs show the assistant successfully gathering the required details (description, steps to reproduce, and environment) and executing the [tool call] bugreports___create_bug_report action.
+The DynamoDB scan output confirms the item was successfully written to the bug-report-tool-stack-bug-reports table with an OPEN status and valid ticket ID (b08ac2e4-4fda-4057-85cf-3a99f4362e1c).
 *  Terminal log from `chat.py` demonstrating the sequential, multi-turn collection of troubleshooting parameters.
 <img width="1677" height="682" alt="Screenshot 2026-09-10 221041" src="https://github.com/user-attachments/assets/fafb3082-c251-463b-a860-c4a0ecd8fd3c" />